 How to clean AirPods case

-First, you’ll need some rubbing alcohol (70% – 90%), q-tips or cotton swabs, a paper towel, and some dish soap and warm water.
+First, you’ll need some rubbing alcohol (70%), q-tips or cotton swabs, a paper towel, and some dish soap and warm water.
 Then you’ll want to clean the case without getting it soaking wet.
-Rubbing alcohol tends to be somewhat harsh with some headphone materials so don’t be too heavy handed.
-You just want enough to kill any bacteria that could potentially find its way into your ear.
-For the rest of it use the warm water and soap.
+Rubbing alcohol tends to be somewhat harsh with some headphone materials, so use it sparingly.
+For the rest of it, use warm water and soap.